 Additional highlights include Canadian projects DOCKING, written and directed by filmmaker Trevor Anderson (THE LITTLE DEPUTY, which world premiered at Sundance in 2015), HOW BLACK MOTHERS SAY I LOVE YOU, produced by Damon D’Oliveira and directed by Clement Virgo (Canadian Screen Award winner "The Book Of Negroes") and co-written by Trey Anthony ("Da Kink in My Hair”), ME, MY MOM, AND SHARMILA, co-written and produced by Fawzia Mirza (SIGNATURE MOVE, Outfest Grand Jury Prize 2017) and HONOR THY MOTHER written and directed by Kathleen Hepburn (NEVER STEADY, NEVER STILL, Vancouver Critics Circle Best Canadian Feature 2017).

-The Finance Forum will take place over the first two days of the festival, Thursday, May 24th and Friday, May 25th.
+The Finance Forum took place over the first two days of the festival, Thursday, May 24th and Friday, May 25th.

 Click HERE for the Offical Press Release.